 A range of South Asia-related seminars take place at the University in term time.
-The Modern South Asia seminar held in the Syndicate Room at St Antony's College is a compulsory part of the course.
-Seminar series elsewhere in OSGA may be of interest and those at the departments of Politics and International Relations, Anthropology, Economics, Law, International Development and History regularly feature papers on India or South Asia and you are welcome and encouraged to attend any of them.
+The Modern South Asia seminar which is expected to be held online via Zoom for at least the first two terms is a compulsory part of the course.
+Seminar series elsewhere in OSGA may be of interest and those at the departments of Politics and International Relations, Anthropology, Economics, Law, International Development and History regularly feature papers on South Asia and you are welcome and encouraged to attend any of them (timetables permitting).